 How to add more bass?

 Well, perhaps the easiest way to add bass is to do the opposite: keep the bass at 0 and the reduce the others.
 That seems easy but trust me, not alot of software especially free ones are capable of doing that properly.
-Once you completed this instructables, you will hear the difference.
-The only drawback is that this instructables only work with music files on your computer.

 What you need: